paulbradshaw/Rintro/Robjects.md

 Note that items will be added *in that order*, they will not be reordered in numeric or alphabetical order.

 If the two vectors contain different types of data (for example one vector contains numbers and the other contains strings) then the resulting vector items will be changed to strings.
+You can find out what type of data is stored in the vector by using `class` like so:

+`class(myvector)`.

-You can remove items by index like so:
+You can **remove items** from a vector by index like so:

 `myvector <- c(myvector[1:3])`